atulgawali/GeofenceCaseStudy/README.md

 2. Use the Updated Xcode 13.0.

-3. Run the GeofenceCaseStudy.xcodeproj     .
+3. Run the GeofenceCaseStudy.xcworkspace

+4. If any pod error display at a run time then install the cocoapod dependencies:

+       $ pod install.

 ## App Architecture